guilima/Improved-Steamgifts/README.md

 Some similar projects required several extra steps to work, external plugins/add-on or are outdated.
 For example, nowadays isn't necessary to call an `iframe` and mount the html from a xhr on it.

 I wanted an organized code and good performance.
 I checked some popular options but failed to comprehend its authoring workflow.
-So now decided to create a new snippet which is both flexible and straightforward.
+So now decided to create a new snippet which try to be both flexible and straightforward.

 ## Q & A